gandev/meteor-server-console/README.md

 ## Setup

-     - install extension in your chrome (see chrome://extensions/)
+     - install extension in your chrome ([extensions](chrome://extensions))
-     - add smartpackage https://github.com/gandev-de/meteor-server-eval to your app
+     - add smartpackage [meteor-server-eval](https://github.com/gandev-de/meteor-server-eval) to your app
      - start your app and open "Meteor Console" tab in "Chrome DevTools"

 ## Use